uprial/customnukes/README.md

 * A click via "flint and steel"

-* Other explosion, if this block will be destroyed
+* Another explosion, if this block will be destroyed

 The main idea to activate explosives is: make a schema of red stones or a chain of "Toy Bomb" close to main explosive (like "Nuclear Bomb") .

 ## Features
-* You can assign infinite number of different actions to one explosive.
-For example, your "Bomb" can be exploded twice with small interval between two explosions and glass-blocks will not protect enemy from this type of explosive.
+* You can assign an infinite number of different actions to one explosive.
+For example, your "Bomb" can be exploded twice with a small interval between two explosions and glass-blocks will not protect the enemy from this type of explosive.

-* You can add several potion effects with different strength, depending on distance between epicenter and target.
+* You can add several potion effects with different strength, depending on a distance between epicenter and target.

-* You can add "static" repeaters to run a scenario every some seconds.
+* You can add "static" repeaters to run a scenario every N seconds.
 For example, add "radiation effect": area with radius 200 where every 2 seconds  all living entities will take a potion effect "poison".

 * All special blocks and repeaters will be saved after server reload.

-* Additionally there are good help in configuration file (config.yml) and error messages with explanation what exactly is wrong in your config (in console logs).
+* Additionally there is a good help in the configuration file (config.yml) and error messages with explanation what exactly is wrong in your config (in console logs).

 ## Commands